 Following a Brown University student accusation that producers of last week’s Democratic presidential candidate debate coerced her to ask candidates whether they preferred Macs or PCs, broadcaster CNN admitted to the action and said that a producer on the show ”

-” in telling the student what to ask.
+went too far ” in telling the student what to ask.

 Co-sponsored by CNN and the Rock the Vote organization, the event gathered most Democratic presidential hopefuls at historic Faneuil Hall in Boston, Mass. to speak to younger voters about their positions on the issue.
 Members of the audience asked questions ranging from the impact of the Patriot Act on civil liberties in the United States to the candidates’ position on American involvement in Iraq, sex education in schools, gay rights and other issues.